 I definitely encourage Tennis coaches to use heart rate monitoring.
 It was certainly a great tool that can inform some really good discussions within the Tennis team.
 The group discussed whether children need to be training like this.

 Ema said it is important to remember that Andy has trained this tolerance over several years of working at this level of effort.
 He has 6 or 7 years training in the bank of this type as a pro working with a full-time fitness team which until recently was Jez Green and Matt Little.

 I have no problem with children pushing themselves in similar types of drills at certain points in their training week.
 But I believe in an important philosophy:

-Minimum stimulus load versus Maximum destructive load
+Minimum effective dose versus Maximum destructive dose

 I personally like to keep my ace cards in my pocket for when I need them.
 Yes, it is important to expose the younger players to the demands of the game (as it is played at the pro level) by doing some pretty tough drilling.
 This way they have an understanding of how tough the game really is at the top level.

 But equally, you don’t need this to be the focus of training with younger athletes.
 You will find they need less stimulus and will still adapt physically.
 Also, this will enable them to execute their techniques optimally during the ‘skill hungry’ years, in the absence of lots of fatigue.

 The coaches on the MPC Award were split into three groups and had to design a drill that they thought would bias each of the three energy systems: